 Incentive stock options, or ISOs, are a type of employee stock option.
-Often considered the favorable employee stock option as compared to non-qualified stock options, they may present an opportunity to receive a preferential tax treatment when you exercise and sell the incentive stock option shares.
+Often considered the favorable employee stock option as compared to non-qualified stock options, they may present an opportunity to receive a preferential tax treatment when you sell the incentive stock option shares.

-To obtain this preferential tax treatment, you must meet specific rules regarding the timeline between when the incentive stock option is granted, and when you sell your shares.
+To obtain this preferential tax treatment, you must meet specific rules regarding the timeline between when the incentive stock option is granted and when you sell your shares.
 The timeframe between when you exercise the option and when you sell the shares matters, too.

 There’s potentially a big difference between these two tax rates, with long-term capital gains being a lower rate than the rate on ordinary income — which is why many people who have incentive stock options want to achieve a qualifying disposition.

 What is a Qualifying Disposition of Incentive Stock Options?